poshaughnessy/christmascard2015/README.md

 Every year, I make a web app as a kind of digital Christmas 'card' for my colleagues.

-This year is Star Wars themed!
+This year had to be Star Wars themed!
 Try it out in Chrome, Firefox or Safari on the desktop.
+Don't forget to turn your sound up.

 To see my previous Christmas cards, take a look at the [container project here](https://github.com/poshaughnessy/Merry-Christmas-From-Peter).